Pavlova (Pav) is a Meringue Cake

 In the bowl

-of your electric mixer, with the whisk attachment, beat the egg whites on
+of your electric stand mixer, fitted with the whisk attachment (or with a hand

-medium speed until they hold soft peaks.
+medium low speed until they hold soft peaks.
 Start adding the sugar, a

 tablespoon at a